Can You Drink Tap Water in Madrid?

 All water in Spain is considered safe to drink.
 That said, if you’re not used to it, it can taste a bit off in some areas (mainly coastal cities like Malaga and Barcelona).
 If that’s where you’re headed, go for bottled—the water won’t make you ill, but the taste can be off-putting.

-Update Notice: This post was originally published on March 16, 2020 and was updated with new text and photos on June 3, 2021.
+Update Notice: This post was originally published on March 16, 2020 and was updated on July 22, 2024.

 2 Comment